vtexdocs/dev-portal-content/docs/release-notes/vtex-io-release-notes-novemberdecember-2020.md

 ![App Development](https://img.shields.io/badge/-App%20Development-blue)

-Weep no more, team: here we (*finally*) are :tada:
+Weep no more, team: here we (*finally*) are 🎉

 Let's make room for the VTEX IO Release Notes, this time around bringing you double the excitement from last November and December!

-If 2020 made us shed some tears, our VTEX IO team worked around the clock to bring a smile back on our faces :grin: Just look at the awesome stuff they've delivered as last year came to an end:
+If 2020 made us shed some tears, our VTEX IO team worked around the clock to bring a smile back on our faces 😀 Just look at the awesome stuff they've delivered as last year came to an end:

 - 🚀 Condition Layout v2
 - ➕ Importing private CSS Classes